 Reggie Alerts – An influx of tourist types who have lots of questions about “how the menu works.”

 Bones – Those are the leftover pieces of crust that are discarded on a plate.

 Leopard spotting – The small bubbles along the rim of a pizza puff up that are burned black, commonly found when baked in wood-fired ovens.

-Coastline – Exposed sauce between the end of cheese and the beginning of crust.
+Coastline – Exposed sauce between the end of the cheese and the beginning of the crust.

 Mutz – Mozzarella.

 Lip – Edge of the pizza, also called corniccione.

 Avalanche – This happens when taking a slice of ultra-thin crust pizza out of the box and all the toppings slide right off of the crust.